 If your cheesecake batter is lumpy, chances are your cream cheese and eggs are too cold.

 Make sure they sit out at room temperature until no longer cold to the touch.
-I let my ingredients sit out about 2 hours or so, but it’ll depend on how cold your kitchen is (think summer vs. winter).

 If your cream cheese is still too cold, microwave (without the foil wrappers!) in 5-10 second increments until no longer cold to the touch.
 Be careful you don’t accidentally melt it!